emscripten-core/emscripten/site/source/docs/porting/asyncify.rst

 If you know that some indirect calls matter and others do not, then you can provide a manual list of functions to Asyncify:

-* ``ASYNCIFY_BLACKLIST`` is a list of functions that do not unwind the stack.
+* ``ASYNCIFY_REMOVE_LIST`` is a list of functions that do not unwind the stack.
-  Asyncify will do it's normal whole-program analysis under the assumption that those do not unwind.
+  Asyncify will do its normal whole-program analysis, then remove these functions from the list of instrumented functions.
+* ``ASYNCIFY_ADD_LIST`` is a list of functions that do unwind the stack, and are added after doing the normal whole-program analysis.
+This is mostly useful if you use ``ASYNCIFY_IGNORE_INDIRECT`` but want to also mark some additional functions that need to unwind.
-* ``ASYNCIFY_WHITELIST`` is a list of the **only** functions that can unwind the stack.
-Asyncify will instrument those and no others.
+* ``ASYNCIFY_ONLY_LIST`` is a list of the **only** functions that can unwind the stack.
+Asyncify will instrument exactly those and no others.

 For more details see ``settings.js``.
 Note that the manual settings mentioned here are error-prone - if you don't get things exactly right,